Guangzhouwan: French occupation and early development

 Kwangchowan was leased to the French for 99 years according to the Treaty of May 29, 1898, ratified by China on January 5, 1900, during the "scramble for concessions".
 The colony was described as "commercially unimportant but strategically located"; most of France's energies went into their administration of the mainland of French Indochina, and their main concern in China was the protection of Roman Catholic missionaries, rather than the promotion of trade.
 Kwangchow Wan, while not a constituent part of Indochina, was effectively placed under the authority of the French Resident Superior in Tonkin (itself under the Governor-General of French Indochina, also in Hanoi); the French Resident was represented locally by Administrators.
 In addition to the territory acquired, France was given the right to connect the bay by rail with the city and harbor situated on the west side of the peninsula; however when they attempted to take possession of the land to build the railway, forces of the provincial government offered armed resistance.
 As a result, France demanded and obtained exclusive mining rights in the three adjoining prefectures.
 The return of the leased territory to China was promised after the First World War by the French at the Washington Naval Conference of 1921–1922, but that promise was not fulfilled until 1945, by which time the territory had already ceased to be under French rule.

-By 1931, the population of Kwangchowan had reached 206,000, giving the colony a population density of 245 persons per km^{2} (630 per square mile); virtually all Chinese, and only 266 French citizens and four other Europeans were recorded as living there.
+By 1931, the population of Kwangchowan had reached 206,000, giving the colony a population density of 245 persons per km^{2} (630 per square mile); virtually all Chinese, only 266 French citizens and four other Europeans were recorded as living there.
 Industries included shipping and coal mining.
 The port was also popular with smugglers; prior to the 1928 cancellation of the American ban on the export of commercial airplanes, Kwangchow Wan was also used as a stop for Cantonese smugglers transporting military aircraft purchased in Manila to China, and American records mention at least one drug smuggler who picked up opium and paper sons (Chinese American emigrants circumventing the Chinese Exclusion Act) to smuggle into the United States.